I have been nominated for the Sunshine Blogger Award!

 My vision of having children when I was a lot younger was one filled with family moments, big Christmas dinners and trips to the grandparent’s house where the kids would be utterly spoilt.
 Fast forward to my mid-thirties and two children and these visions couldn’t be further from the truth.
 My reality, along with many others, is no grandparents and little to no family help at all.

-When my mother suddenly passed away when I was only 28 years old, I was devastated that she would never get to meet her future grand children.
+My mother suddenly passed away when I was only 28 years old, leaving me devastated that she would never get to meet her future grandchildren.
 When I unexpectedly fell pregnant around 6 months later, the reality of her not being there to meet my son hit home pretty hard.
 What I never could have anticipated was just how difficult it can be to sustain a loving, healthy marriage when you never get time alone without the kids.

 Until you are in this situation, you cannot comprehend just how incredibly hard it is.
 How incredibly taxing it is on your mind, body and soul to never get a proper break from your kids.
 As I’ve said many many times before, I adore my kids.
 I cherish my time with them and know I am so blessed to have them however I also unapologetically crave alone time away from them.

-The key though is to recognise how hard you have it.
+The key is to recognise how hard you have it.
 Give yourself a break and realise that these are the hardest years of your life.
 They will come to an end, it isn’t forever.
 Take time for yourself whenever you can.
 Learn to be apart from your significant other and do things by yourself.
 Spilt the parenting, as in you take the kids for 2 hours today and I’ll take them for 2 hours tomorrow.
-Don’t feel guilty If you have childcare and all of a sudden you have the day off.
-Don’t keep the kids home, they’ll have a blast anyway.
-Take the time doing something for you.

 There probably isn’t a parent out there with a son aged between aged 5 upwards who hasn’t heard of the online game Fortnite.
 To me, I have to say it’s the most boring game in history.
 Like, you run around wearing strange costumes with a hamburger for a head…right.
 But, my son like all his mates at school is obsessed with it.
 And when I say obsessed, I mean like uber obsessed.
 It’s all he talks about, thinks about and all he wants to do.
 So, his dad and I limit play time.
 We thought that was the best way to head off the obsession.
 I’m not a huge fan of online games anyway, for one I think they’re mind numbing.
 Secondly, they are dangerous.
 The idea that my 6 year old can chat to absolute strangers of all ages from all around the world through his headpiece is down right terrifying, am I right?
 So when the game first came out and Master L begged to play it, I followed a couple of simple steps in order to keep him safe: